 A radioactive isotope may produce a daughter isotope which itself is radioactive.
 There are several naturally occurring series of such radioactive decay series of such nuclear transformations.
 Each series consists of a sequence of alpha and beta emissions, each emission with a characteristic half-life giving rise to a daughter isotope.
+For an example see Summary Diagram: A decay chain.
 Gamma radiation is emitted after the majority of such decays.